-Beginning May 1, 1986, to be recommended for the provisional or professional teacher's certificate, additional teaching fields or areas of specialization, endorsements, the superintendent's certificate, additional teaching fields or areas of specialization, endorsements, the superintendent's certificate, additional teaching fields or areas of specialization.

-cate, or other administrative certificates, persons, including those holding valid out-of-state certificates, shall be required to achieve a satisfactory level of performance on one or more examinations prescribed by the Texas State Board of Education.
+Beginning May 1, 1986, to be recommended for the provisional or professional teacher's certificate, additional teaching fields or areas of specialization, endorsements, the superintendent's certificate, or other administrative certificates, persons, including those holding valid out-of-state certificates, shall be required to achieve a satisfactory level of performance on one or more examinations prescribed by the Texas State Board of Education.
 Content to be tested and the criteria for mastery shall be prescribed for each area by the Texas State Board of Education.

 In accordance with Article 6252-13c, Texas Civil Statutes, the Texas Commissioner of Education may suspend or revoke a teaching certificate, or refuse to issue a teaching certificate, for a person who has been convicted of a felony or misdemeanor for a crime which directly relates to the duties and responsibilities of the teaching profession.
-All applicants for Texas certificates will be screened for a record of felony or misdemeanor conviction through the Texas Department of Public Safety.
+All applicants for Texas Certificates will be screened for a record of felony or misdemeanor conviction through the Texas Department of Public Safety.